NAMBUKO Charcoal 4 kg (4 Kg)

 DHG Vertriebs- and Consulting GmbH cooperates with farms in Namibia.
 The farm owners employ workers to live and work on the farms.
 They are responsible for harvesting the bushes by clearing land areas using axes or chainsaws.
 In a next step, the bushes are cut into smaller pieces.

 Charcoal in Namibia is produced using a simple technology.
 Metal barrels are filled with small pieces of bush and then ignited from below.
 This starts the carbonization process.
 The barrels are sealed for one to two days until the carbonization process is completed.
 The charcoal is cooled in the barrels.
 After the charcoal is completly cooled down, it is removed from the barrels and spread out on the ground.
 This is, the so called stabilisation of charcoal.
 The farms are FSC certified, which reflects their compliance with sustainable bush management criteria.

-Once the charcoal is ready for transportation, it is filled into big bags, which are transported by truck from the farms to the bagging factories.
-In the bagging factories, the charcoal is qualitatively sorted, sieved and finally transported to the semi-automated packing line.
-Here, it is filled into Flammenco 3 kg bags.
-Flammenco 3 kg charcoal is solely produced in Namibia, from the farms to the final bag in your hand.
+Once the charcoal is ready for transportation, it is filled into big bags, which are transported by truck from the farms to a bagging factory.
+In the bagging factory, the charcoal is qualitatively sorted, sieved and finally transported to the semi-automated packing line.
+Here, it is filled into Nambuko bags.
+Nambuko charcoal is solely produced in Namibia, from the farms to the final bag in your hand.

 DHG, as well as the bagging factories, are BSCI audited.
 The Business Social Compliance Initiative (BSCI) stands for social inclusive labor standards on a European level.

 In Namibia, bad social practices are a problem of the charcoal sector.
 This directly affects many charcoal workers.
 With the decision towards a BSCI auditing, DHG and its partners demonstrate social responsibility towards their employees, in a sector where inadequate social standards are not uncommon.